aartur/mschematool/README.md

 * for Postgres, it's a DBAPI 2.0 connection.
 When an exception does not happen during execution, COMMIT is issued on a connection, so it isn't necessary to call `commit()` inside `migrate()`.
 * for Cassandra, it's a [Cluster](http://datastax.github.io/python-driver/api/cassandra/cluster.html#cassandra.cluster.Cluster) instance.

-A migrations is marked as executed when no exception is raised.
+A migration is marked as executed when no exception is raised.

 ## Example Postgres migrations
 ```